 Best Books From 2020

-Whether you are participating in our In Case You Missed It Backlist Reading Challenge or simply found this post searching for the best books of 2020, you’ve come to the right place!
+Whether you are participating in our In Case You Missed It Backlist Reading Challenge or simply found this post searching for the best books published in 2020, you’ve come to the right place!
 Our list includes a mix of the best-selling novels of 2020 as well as highly-rated books published that year that flew a bit more under the radar.

 There are so many great books released each year that it’s impossible to keep up.
 The Book Girls typically read about 200 books a year between the two of us, but nonetheless, our TBRs (to-be-read lists) just keep getting longer.
 And we know we’re not alone!
 With that in mind, we decided to take a look back at some of the best books that we missed from past years.